Backpacking Mexico – Route Info

 Playa del Carmen is a really fun place to hang out for a few days.
 Yes it’s touristy but it’s nowhere near as trashy or expensive as Cancun and there are many hostels catering to backpackers.
 The beaches are great and the nightlife is pumping with many bars and clubs offering cheap drinks deals with themed nights and special offers throughout the week.
 The nearby island of Cozumel is also a nice option if you want some additional beach time.

-There are two main reasons why travellers head to Tulum.
-The first is its gorgeous beach, which is among the best on the Riviera Maya and that is saying something.
-It is also home to the well preserved ruins of an ancient Mayan city so you can get a dose of culture and history too before cooling off in the crystal blue waters of the Caribbean Sea.
+There are many reasons why travellers head here.
+Its gorgeous beach, which is among the best on the Riviera Maya, fantastic diving opportunities and visits to well preserved Mayan ruins are among the best things to do in Tulum.
+Therefore you can get a dose of culture and history too before cooling off in the crystal blue waters of the Caribbean Sea.
 At night, it’s nowhere near as lively as Playa del Carmen and is a much quieter destination overall, with yoga retreats recently cropping up on its cliffs.

 4. Chichen Itza